wumh0801/azek_seminar/README.md

 Cloning the repository to Azure Notebooks: [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://notebooks.azure.com/import/gh/financial-data-science/azek_seminar)

-This is currently work in progress so expect minor errors and some rough edges ;)
+The development of the notebooks is in constant progress so expect minor errors and some rough edges ;)

 ## Running the Lab Notebooks